Airtel says to roll out 3G in Rwanda in next quarter

 “Airtel plans to invest $100 million in its operations over the next three years and will work towards generating both direct and indirect employment opportunities.”

-Other telecoms firms operating in Rwanda include MTN Rwanda, a unit of the South African company MTN (MTNJ.J) and Tigo Rwanda owned by Millicom International Cellular MICC.D.
+Other telecoms firms operating in Rwanda include MTN Rwanda, a unit of the South African company MTN and Tigo Rwanda owned by Millicom International Cellular.